metabase/metabase/docs/questions/query-builder/expressions/countif.md

 CountIf(([Plan] = "Basic" OR [Active Subscription] = true))
 ```

-Returns 4 on the sample data.
+Returns 4 on the sample data: there are three Basic plans, plus one Premium plan has an active subscription.

-### Some mandatory and some optional matches
+### Some mandatory and some optional conditions

 To combine mandatory and optional conditions, group the conditions using parentheses: